 After all was said and done.
 Here is my final result…

 I am in LOVE!
-These faux crate drawers are just as I had envisioned and better because they are cohesive, functional, and full of a whole lotta character.
+Not only are these faux crate drawers are just as I had envisioned, but also better because they are cohesive, functional, and full of a whole lotta character.

 My kitchen used to have a cottage-y feel, and since I’m headed in a different direction, I decided to take my vintage feed sacks I had been saving to make some feedsack purses, and make new curtains too.